tinacms/tina.io/content/docs/reference/schema.md

 ---

 The Schema is located in `.tina/schema.{ts,tsx,js}` and it **must be** the default export of this file.
-It used to define the shape of the content.
+It is used to define the shape of the content.

 | Property     | Description              |